tailhook/quire/doc/developer.rst

 .. code-block:: yaml

    command-line-incr: --incr
-   command-line-decr --incr
+   command-line-decr: --decr

-May be used to increment the value in the configuration file.
+May be used to increment the value in the configuration.
 They are applied after parsing the configuration file, and *set*-style options (regardless of the order of the command-line options).
 Mostly useful for log-level or similar things.
 The value printed using ``--config-print`` option includes all